ibm-cloud-docs/containers/cs_storage_cos.md

 [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started) is persistent, highly available storage that you can mount to your apps.
 The plug-in is a Kubernetes Flex-Volume plug-in that connects Cloud {{site.data.keyword.cos_short}} buckets to pods in your cluster.
 Information that is stored with {{site.data.keyword.cos_full_notm}} is encrypted in transit and at rest, dispersed across multiple geographic locations, and accessed over HTTP by using a REST API.
 {: shortdesc}

-To connect to {{site.data.keyword.cos_full_notm}}, your cluster requires public network access to authenticate with {{site.data.keyword.cloud_notm}} Identity and Access Management.
-If you have a private-only cluster, you can communicate with the {{site.data.keyword.cos_full_notm}} private service endpoint if you install the plug-in version `1.0.3` or later, and set up your {{site.data.keyword.cos_full_notm}} service instance for HMAC authentication.
+If you want to use {{site.data.keyword.cos_full_notm}} in a private cluster without public network access, you must set up your {{site.data.keyword.cos_full_notm}} service instance for HMAC authentication.
 If you don't want to use HMAC authentication, you must open up all outbound network traffic on port 443 for the plug-in to work properly in a private cluster.
 {: important}

 With version 1.0.5, the {{site.data.keyword.cos_full_notm}} plug-in is renamed from `ibmcloud-object-storage-plugin` to `ibm-object-storage-plugin`.
 To install the new version of the plug-in, you must [uninstall the old Helm chart installation](#remove_cos_plugin) and [reinstall the Helm chart with the new {{site.data.keyword.cos_full_notm}} plug-in version](#install_cos).